'Doubting Thomases' suffering from periodic 'pangs of anxiety': Salman Khurshid on Sibal's criticism | Politics

 His remarks come after voices of discontent within the Congress resurfaced following the party's poor showing in the Bihar Assembly polls, with a section of leaders calling for action and introspection.
 Calls for reform and accountability for the Bihar polls debacle, however, invited quick rebuttals from the party which fielded veteran leader Ashok Gehlot to say that the Congress has always sprung back from crisis.

 Sibal, also a former union minister, tagged his media interview and tweeted on Monday, "We are yet to hear on recent polls...
 Maybe Congress leadership thinks it should be business as usual."
+Ticking off Sibal for going public over the party's internal issues, Gehlot had said, "There was no need for Mr Kapil Sibal to mention our internal issue in media, this has hurt the sentiments of party workers across the country."
 The Congress won 19 out of the 70 seats it contested in Bihar as part of the RJD-led grand alliance.
 The opposition alliance ended up with 110 seats, while the NDA retained power bagging 125 seats in the 243-member assembly..

 ALSO READ